Monsoon Ferrer: "In India, with the second wave of Govt, we went from fear to hell" | What moves ... | Future planet

 “My mother clearly knew that the areas we should focus on in our efforts after the epidemic were to continue to develop gender, the environment and unity,” Ferrer explains, recalling a letter he wrote to Vicente Ferrer.
 Ferrer was the organization’s true architect and without him, “all this would not have been possible.”

-“Seeing a person without hope kills you.
+“Seeing a person without faith kills you.
 One of my father’s wishes is to give everyone a chance to live a decent life.
-As I walk through the villages, many remind me of what I said: ‘I want every poor family to become a millionaire.’
+As I walk through the villages, many people remind me of what I said to them: ‘I want every poor family to be a millionaire.’
 Also, as my father left, we can leave this world, but the dreams continue, and we continue to fulfill them.

 You can follow the future of Planeta Twitter, Facebook e Instagram, And subscribe Here A news ‘newsletter’.